 Google Search of SETI Net

 The SETI Net Neuron Simulator was developed specifically to learn by doing.
 It allows you to create a custom neuron to your specifications with as little effort as possible.
-With it you can drag and place neuron components on your home computer screen, connect them and see them in action.
+With it you can drag and place neuron components on your home computer screen, connect them and see them in action (No Audio).

 Video of the Neuron Simulator body plan in operation.
 This video shows: